YovelBecker/deno-rest-api/README.md

 ## Contributing
+This Project is based on the [Deno Crash Course](https://youtu.be/NHHhiqwcfRM) made by Traversy Media on YouTube

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.